Girton College, Cambridge: People's Portraits

 Since 2002, Girton has held the millennial exhibition of the Royal Society of Portrait Painters, entitled People's Portraits.
+The exhibition is open to the public.

-The exhibition, aimed at showing "ordinary" British people at the verge of the 21st century, toured Britain in 2000.
+The exhibition, aimed at showing and representing "ordinary" British people at the verge of the 21st century, toured Britain in 2000.
 Girton then won the bid to house the collection, to which new works are added annually.
-All pictures were created by members of the Royal Society of Portrait Painters.
-The collection currently comprises 45 paintings, and artists include Anthony Morris, Daphne Todd, June Mendoza and Alastair Adams, the current president of the Society.
+All pictures were created by, usually newly elected, members of the Royal Society of Portrait Painters,.
+The collection currently comprises 60 paintings, by artists including Anthony Morris, Daphne Todd, June Mendoza and Alastair Adams, the current president of the Society.
 The choice of Girton, one of the largest and thus most diverse colleges in Cambridge, to hold the collection is believed to reflect the college ethos of community and interest in art.

+A reception was held on 11 May 2023 to celebrate the collection, with Dame Marina Warner invitied as guest speaker to give a speech at the reception.

-Social Spaces
+Social spaces

-Girton's Social Hub, nicknamed 'Schlub' by the students, acts as both a café for students during the day and a bar in the evenings.
-Handmade, personalised paninis and pizzas are available during the day and pints as cheap as £2.70 are available during the day.
-Girton's cellar bar, nicknamed 'Deep Schlub' by students, contains a pool table, booths and a social space for students to socialise in the evenings to take a break from their demanding work schedule.
-The 'Deep Schlub' also hosts college 'bops' organised by the JCR committee (college student council).
-As of 21st of November 2022, the 'Deep Schlub' has been shut in the 'Great Deep Schlub Closure of 2022', severely impacting student mental wellbeing.
+Girton's Social Hub, nicknamed "Schlub" by the students, acts as both a café for students during the day and a bar in the evenings.
+Handmade paninis and pizzas are available during the day and pints as cheap as £2.70 are available during the day.
+Girton's cellar bar, nicknamed "Deep Schlub" by students, contains a pool table, booths and a social space for students to socialise in the evenings to take a break from their demanding work schedule.
+The "Deep Schlub" also hosts college "bops" organised by the JCR committee (college student council).
+The "Deep Schlub" was reopened in 2023 after renovation, and is now a fully stocked bar with its own pool table.

+Proposed new buildings on main site

+Following an initial masterplan submission in 2016 and resubmission in 2022, an outline planning application to construct new residential accommodation, ancillary meeting space, an auditorium and relocated sports facilities was approved by South Cambridgeshire District Council in June 2023.
+New buildings would provide 405 rooms for student accommodation mostly to allow for relocation from Swirles Court along with long-term planned growth of postgraduates.

 Student life

-Formal Hall
+Formal halls

-Among all Cambridge colleges, Girton and Kings have the fewest Formal Halls at only once per week.
-Girton also has Formal Halls on some Wednesdays.
-There are only around 160 spots available per week, and tickets sell out within minutes each week.
-The cost of formal hall is also higher than average compared to other colleges.
-Tickets for Girton students cost £14 and guests tickets cost £19, as of 2022.
-Reservations must be made a week in advance at 8am Thursday morning.
-Unlike many other colleges, reservations made the day or morning of the Formal Hall are not allowed.
-The increase of Formal Halls was due to the COVID-19 pandemic, where a Formal Hall was held on Wednesday and Thursday but both with a lower number of tickets than usual.
+Among all Cambridge colleges, Girton and King's have the fewest formal halls, at only once per week.
+Formal halls typically accommodate around 160 students and guests, with tickets costing £14 and £19 respectively, as of 2024.